 In 2016, the District gave the endorsement to TRMVC to investigate the feasibility of creating another biological program to control mosquito larvae.
 The goals of the District are to reduce the applications of pesticides and create a control program that is predominately natural and biological in concept.
 In 2016, TRMVC staff began a survey of water sources to evaluate the current levels of Copepods and other naturally occurring mosquito predators.
-As continued through 2020, and planned for over the next couple years, TRMVC will be producing different copepod species to evaluate the efficacy and feasibility of using copepods within the District's boundaries.
+As continued through 2021, and planned for over the next couple years, TRMVC will be producing different copepod species to evaluate the efficacy and feasibility of using copepods within the District's boundaries.
 These efforts will be coordinated and approved through the appropriate government agencies (USDA, ODFW, ODA, etc.) before being put into field trials.
+We recommend the District set aside funds for increasing biological predator trials and development.